javierDeMaio/fivvyChallenge/README.md

     -   create_at

+**Must create a CRUD for a Disclaimer entity**

+-   The READ endpoint must be able to filter the disclaimers by field “text” as an optional parameter.

-Must create CRUD for **Disclaimer** entity filter by field “text” in READ endpoint and CREATE and LIST endpoints for **Acceptance** entity with conditional filter by user_id field.
+**Must create CREATE and LIST endpoints for the Acceptance entity**

+-   The LIST endpoint must be able to filter the acceptances by the “user_id” field as an optional parameter

 # Requirements